puppetlabs/puppetdb/documentation/CONTRIBUTING.md

 ### Testing

 The easiest way to run the tests until you need to do it often is to use the built-in sandbox harness.
+You'll need to either specify the PostgreSQL port you'd like the sandbox to use by providing a `--pgport PORT` argument to each relevant test invocation, or you can set a default for the source tree:

+    $ ./ext/bin/test-config --set pgport 34335

-Assuming you the PostgreSQL binaries installed in /usr/lib/posgresql/9.6/bin, then you should be able to run the core tests like this:
+Once you've set the default pgport, you should be able to run the core tests like this:

-    $ ext/bin/boxed-core-tests \
-        --pgbin /usr/lib/posgresql/9.6/bin \
-        -- lein test
+    $ ext/bin/boxed-core-tests -- lein test

 Copies of tools like `lein` and `pgbox` may be downloaded and installed to a temporary directory during the process, if you don't already have the expected versions.

-Similarly you should be able to run the integration tests against the default Puppet and Puppetserver versions like this:
+Similarly you should be able to configure and run the integration tests against the default Puppet and Puppetserver versions like this:

+    $ ext/bin/test-config --reset puppet-ref
+    $ ext/bin/test-config --reset puppetserver-ref
     $ ext/bin/boxed-integration-tests \
-        --pgbin /usr/lib/posgresql/9.6/bin \
         -- lein test :integration

-You can also select the integration test versions of puppet and puppetserver with the `--puppet REF` and `--server REF` arguments.
+Note that you only need to configure the puppet-ref and puppetserver-ref once for each tree, but you can also change the refs when you like with `test-config`:

+    $ ext/bin/test-config --set puppet-ref 5.3.x
+    $ ext/bin/test-config --set puppetserver-ref 5.1.x

+Running `--reset` for an option resets it to the tree default, and at the moment, you'll need to do that manually whenever you're using the default and the relevant `*-default` file in ext/test-conf changes in the source.

 The sandboxes are destroyed when the commands finish, but you can arrange to inspect the environment after a failure like this:

     $ ext/bin/boxed-integration-tests \
-        --pgbin /usr/lib/posgresql/9.6/bin \
         -- bash -c 'lein test || bash'

 which will drop you into a shell if anything goes wrong.

+To run the local rspec tests (e.g. for the PuppetDB terminus code), you must have configured the `puppet-ref` via `ext/bin/test-config` as described above, and then from within the `puppet/` directory you can
+run:

+    $ bundle exec rspec spec

+If you'd like to preserve the temporary test databases on failure, you can set `PDB_TEST_PRESERVE_DB_ON_FAIL` to true:

+    $ PDB_TEST_KEEP_DB_ON_FAIL=true lein test

+The sandboxed tests will try to find and use the version of PostgreSQL specified by:

+    $ ./ext/bin/test-config --get pgver

+Unless you override that with `test-config`:

+    $ ext/bin/test-config --set pgver 9.6

+Given just the version, the tests will try to find a suitable PostgreSQL installation, but you can specify one directly like this:

+    $ ext/bin/test-config --set pgbin /usr/lib/postgresql/9.6/bin

+at which point the pgver setting will be irrelevant until/unless you reset pgbin:

+    $ ext/bin/test-config --reset pgbin

-If you're running the tests all the time, you might want to set up your own persistent sandbox instead (`ext/bin/with-pdbbox` does something similar) so you can run them directly:
+If you're running the tests all the time, you might want to set up your own persistent sandbox instead (`ext/bin/with-pdbbox` does something similar) so you can run tests directly against that:

     $ ext/bin/pdbbox-init \
       --sandbox ./test-sandbox \
       --pgbin /usr/lib/postgresql-9.6/bin \
       --pgport 17961

-After that you can start and stop the included database server like
+Then you can start and stop the included database server like this:
-this:

     $ export PDBBOX="$(pwd)/test-sandbox"
     $ ext/bin/pdbbox-env pg_ctl start -w